Coleridge-Initiative/RichContextMetadata/openaire/README.md

 nonetheless, edits may be required.

-## 2. RCC publications
+## 2. Importing linked data from the first RCC competition

-The following script runs the OpenAIRE API to lookup the (likely) publisher name and open access URL for each publication from the RCC training set:
+The following script runs the OpenAIRE API to lookup the (likely) publisher name and open access URL for each publication from the corpus used in the first RCC competition:

 ```
 ./bin/rcc_openaire.py
 ```

-Do this once, commit the results as `dat/rcc_out.json` and then make edits on that file manually.

 NB: this script needs updates!!! remove counters, output dicts

+Do this step once, committing the results as `dat/rcc_out.json` and then making edits on that file manually based on use of the scripts descibed below.

 ## 3. Aligning publisher names